serverless/serverless/README.md

 ##Differences From JAWS:

+* **Node V4:**  The new Serverless Command Line Tool uses Node V4.
+We recommend using Node Version Manager (NVM) to seamlessly upgrade your local version of Node.
 * **Name & Filename Changes:**  Having JAWS and AWSM was too confusing.
 Now, we're just Serverless and Serverless modules.
 Your project JSON is now `s-project.json`, your module JSON is now `s-module.json` and your function JSON is now `s-function.json`.
 * **New Function JSON Format:**  Our new function JSON format (`s-function.json`) helps reduce boilerplate.
 You can still have 1 folder containing 1 Lambda w/ 1 Endpoint.
 However, now you can have 1 folder containing 1 Lambda w/ multiple endpoints.
 As well as 1 folder containing multiple Lambdas each with multiple endpoints.
 You can point your multiple Lambdas to different handlers on a single file, or to different files within the folder.
 It's flexible.
 * **One Set Of Lambdas Per Region:**  JAWS created a separate CloudFormation stack of Lambdas for each stage + region.
 Serverless creates one set of Lambdas for all stages, and replicates them in every region used by your project.